 In order to earn a baccalaureate degree from the University of Colorado Boulder, students must meet all degree and major requirements for their program of study and earn a minimum of 120 cumulative credit hours and a minimum of a 2.00 GPA.
 It is important to note that some degree and program requirements are higher than these minimum standards.
 See college and school sections of this catalog for specific degree policies and requirements.

-In addition, students at CU Boulder may pursue dual degrees, concurrent degrees or additional majors, minors and/or certificates.
+In addition, students at CU Boulder may pursue dual degrees, double degrees or concurrent (bachelor's–accelerated master's) degrees, or additional majors, minors and/or certificates.
 See the Change or Add a Major, Minor or Certificate webpage for more direction.

 Students who wish to pursue an additional baccalaureate degree after graduating with a baccalaureate degree from CU Boulder must apply for readmission to the university.
 In addition, students should work with an academic advisor in the intended degree program to determine appropriate procedures and additional requirements (e.g., additional residency requirements may apply beyond course requirements for the second degree and major).
 Not every college and school permits students to complete an additional baccalaureate degree after graduation.